-Uber Drivers and the Missouri Personal Auto Policy
+Uber Drivers And The Missouri Personal Auto Policy

 We just received our first memo from one of our companies that address the Uber ride-sharing company and how their policy will respond.
-The Missouri auto policy very clearly excludes insurance coverage for any type of “livery.”
-Livery is the use of your personal vehicle to transport any goods or people.
+The Missouri State auto policy very clearly excludes insurance coverage for any type of “livery.”
+The livery is the use of your personal vehicle to transport any goods or people.
 I’m seriously concerned that the Uber people don’t realize this.
 So if you have an accident and you have the Uber app, your claim will be denied.
 No coverage for your vehicle, no liability coverage, no coverage for medical bills.
 The claim will flat out be denied.

 Uber Drivers Get Claims Denied